 - User accounts, groups, service accounts, and computer objects that you create under custom OUs aren't available in your Microsoft Entra tenant.

 - These objects don't show up using the Microsoft Graph API or in the Microsoft Entra UI; they're only available in your managed domain.

 To create a custom OU, you use the Active Directory Administrative Tools from a domain-joined VM.
 The Active Directory Administrative Center lets you view, edit, and create resources in a managed domain, including OUs.

 To create a custom OU in a managed domain, you must be signed in to a user account that's a member of the AAD DC Administrators group.

 Sign in to your management VM.
-For steps on how to connect using the Azure portal, see Connect to a Windows Server VM.
+For steps on how to connect using the Microsoft Entra admin center, see Connect to a Windows Server VM.